Hike and enjoy in the Gailtal

 We set out to discover Carinthian specialties during a pleasure holiday in the Gailtal.
 Carinthia did it to us.
 According to our Enjoy your holiday in the monastery of St. Paul and Monastery holiday in the monastery Wernberg this time we are on our way to taste the specialties of the mountain valleys on the borders of Slovenia and Italy.
 Hiking in the Gailtal also gives us pleasure.
 Holidays in the Gailtal Alps are good for your stomach and your figure.

-In the Slow Food Travel Region of Carinthia, you can look behind the scenes with producers and chefs during the summer.
-Gourmet hotels, producers, restaurateurs and delicatessens have teamed up to offer gourmet dining experiences.
-These present specialties from Carinthia.
-Just the thing to do a foray through the culinary arts of Carinthia.
+In the Slow Food Travel Region Carinthia you can look behind the scenes in summer by visiting producers and chefs.
+Connoisseur hotels, producers, restaurateurs and delicatessen shops have joined forces and offer joint pleasure experiences.
+They present specialties from Carinthia.
+This is exactly the right thing to do for a foray through the culinary art of Carinthia.

 The offers vary depending on the season.
-May and June are the best months to get acquainted with the wild herbs of the two valleys.
+May and June in particular are the best months to become familiar with the wild herbs in the two valleys.
 The meadows are mowed later in the year.
-There are opportunities throughout the summer where you can discover Carinthian specialties.
-The best part.
-You can try them too.
-And, if you want, there are cooking classes and workshops where you can make Austria's delicacies yourself.
-We tried some of them.
+However, there are various ways to discover Carinthian specialties throughout the summer.
+The best part is that you can try them too.
+And if you want, there are even cooking courses and workshops where you can prepare Austria's delicious dishes yourself.
+We have already tried some of these offers.

-We do not need to go far for our first taste experience.
-The owner of the gourmet hotel Biedermeier Schlössl Lerchenhof, in which we spend three nights, is also a farmer.
-Hans Steinwender breeds pigs.
-In a gentle way.
-During the week, the animals are out in the meadows behind the castle hotel.
-Only on the weekend he brings her to the stable.
-Then there are too many visitors on the way.
-His pigs should have rest.
+We don't have to go far for our first pleasure experience.
+The owner of the Genießerhotel Biedermeier Schlössl Lerchenhof, where we stay three nights, is also a farmer.
+Hans Steinwender breeds pigs in a gentle way.
+During the week the animals are allowed outside on the meadows behind the castle hotel.
+They are only brought into the barn at the weekend, as there are too many visitors around then.
+The pigs should have their peace.

-He shows us how to prepare the bacon.
-Thick pieces of bacon lie in a trough in a trough.
-"With a lot of garlic," he laughs.
-It smells intense.
-But garlic is not the only condiment in which Hans Steinwender sorts his bacon.
-He also makes bacon.
-Or hay bacon.
-The Castello Vino, which is sipped with wine from the Lavant Valley, is particularly delicious.
-After smoking, the pieces of bacon ripen in the air for up to twelve months.
+He clearly shows us how he prepares the bacon.
+Thick pieces of bacon that have been marinated in a broth lie in a trough.
+"With a lot of garlic," he laughs, while the intense scent of garlic fills the air.
+But garlic is not the only spice ingredient that Hans Steinwender uses for his bacon.
+He also makes root bacon and hay bacon.
+A particularly delicious variation is the Castello Vino, in which the speck is seasoned with wine from the Lavant Valley.
+After smoking, the pieces of bacon mature in the fresh air for up to twelve months.

 You can try the varieties of Gailtaler bacon in the restaurant of the